 Gardens of Hiroshima

-We timed out visit perfectly for the sakura blossom which was lucky but the gardens are versatile enough that I would definitely go back to see it in another season.
-It’s smaller than the top 3 gardens but I’d rate it right up there with them for it’s traditional garden design and beauty.
+We timed our visit perfectly for the Sakura blossom which was lucky but the gardens are versatile enough that I would definitely go back to see it in another season.
+It’s smaller than the top 3 gardens but I’d rate it right up there with them for its traditional garden design and beauty.
 Shukkeien was destroyed by the A-bomb blast during WW2 but has been recreated in the original design.
-This garden might even be my overall favourite it I had to pick just one.
+This garden might even be my overall favourite if I had to pick just one.